ferdjoukh/ATL-UTF/documentation/tranformations-folder.md

 - Simple: very simple guards (2)
 - Medium: guards are not very complex (3)
 - Complex: the guards are very complex (4)

+### folder-atl.metrics

+Computed ATL metrics for the given transformation

+### folder-ecore.metrics

+Computed Ecore metrics for the given input meta-model

 ### execution-results.csv